 Hitting the Books

-As a Ravenclaw girl, you most likely spend lots of time studying even though you probably don't need to.
+As a Ravenclaw girl, you most likely spend lots of time curling up to read a book, doing something artsy, or studying even though you probably don't need to.
 This is a perfect outfit for class or after school studying in a coffee shop.
-It is a comfortable yet stylish sweater dress, plaid tights and a large bronze bag to hold all of your books.
-I also included an eagle ring, since the eagle is Ravenclaw's mascot.
+It is a comfortable yet stylish chambray shirtdress, argyle tights and a large bronze tote bag to hold all of your books and notebooks.
+I also included an eagle cameo necklace, since the eagle is Ravenclaw's mascot.

 Everyday the Ravenclaw Way

 This outfit can work for pretty much anything.
 You can wear it to lunch, for a shopping trip, or even for a casual date.
 It's not your typical everyday outfit, but, then again, creative Ravenclaws are anything but typical.
-Not only does it portray Ravenclaw's colors, but it also includes an dress covered in stars to look like the night sky, just like the ceiling in the Ravenclaw Common Room.
-I also included an cute watch with the letter "R" to show House pride, and owl earrings, since Ravenclaws are known for being wise.
+Not only does it portray Ravenclaw's colors, but it also includes a (glow-in-the-dark!) dress covered in stars to look like the night sky, just like the ceiling in the Ravenclaw Common Room.
+I also included a cute watch with the letter "R" to show House pride, and bronze owl earrings, since Ravenclaws are known for being wise.

 Ravenclaw Evening Look

 For a dressy evening event, a Ravenclaw girl would want to look elegant, yet interesting.
 This dress is just that.
 It is beautiful, but it has just the right amount of quirkiness to gain Luna Lovegood's approval.
-Since Rowena Ravenclaw's relic is a magical diadem, I used a necklace that mimics its shape, since an actual diadem would be a bit costume-y.
+Since Rowena Ravenclaw's relic is a magical diadem, I used a jeweled headband to add just enough sparkle.

 What do you think?